bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign Forecast

-<p class="updated_time"> Latest data: 08:23 AM CT, November 26</p>
+<p class="updated_time"> Latest data: 08:35 AM CT, November 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 31°
+- 32°
-- 31° dew point
+- 32° dew point
 - Snow
 - 97% humidity
 - 4 mph wind
 - 100% cloud cover
 - 10 AQI 🟩
-- 0.39 inches of snow in the past 24 hours
+- 0.04 inches of rain and 0.3 inches of snow in the past 24 hours
-- 0.46 inches of snow and 0.02 inches of rain expected in the next 72 hours
+- 0.5 inches of snow and 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>